itsmebonny/pacsproj/README.md

 For further information, please refer to the `README.md` file inside the `gNN` folder.

+The script can be found in `gNN/network1d/training.py`.
+This script trains a GNN on the data generated before.
 To train a gNN, the user can run the command

 ```python
 python gNN/network1d/training.py --args